London, RP, Northern, Manchester, Pakistani, Indian

 Whether he's playing an American investment analyst or a professor in Lahore ('Reluctant Fundamentalist'), a college student in America ('Criminal Justice'), a jihadist from Sheffield ('Four Lions') or a South London wannabe gangster (III Manors), Riz's acting talent and vocal dexterity (he's also an acclaimed MC) have made him one of the UK's most sought-after young actors.
 Eloquent and self-assured - just listen to his reel.

-As a music artist Ahmed came up as a rap battle champion, going on to write and perform both as a solo artist and with Swet Shop Boys.
-His provocative debut release Post 9/11 Blues was banned from public radio before a viral groundswell forced it on, and his mixtape Englistan was praised for its provocative exploration of identity.
-The Swet Shop Boys debut album ‘Cashmere’ was hailed as a landmark release for its articulation of the South Asian diasporic experience, leading to international tours, a Coachella performance, and protestors against Trump’s Muslim ban chanting their songs outside American airports.
+As Riz MC, Ahmed came up in the London music scene as a rap battle champion, going on to write and perform both as a solo artist and with his band, Swet Shop Boys.
+His provocative solo release Post 9/11 Blues was banned before a viral groundswell forced it into radio, and Englistan was critically acclaimed for its exploration of identity.
+The Swet Shop Boys album, Cashmere, landed the group prestigious gigs including Coachella and Glastonbury.
+In a nod to their cultural impact, participants at the Los Angeles International Airport protest against Trump’s immigration ban were heard chanting lyrics from “T5.”

 As a vocal advocate for inclusion, Ahmed’s award-winning piece in the Nikesh Shukla–edited collection of essays The Good Immigrant, has been dubbed “essential reading”.
-In Spring 2017, he was guest-speaker at the British Parliament’s House of Commons where he spoke about diversity and representation.
-That same year, he was on the cover of TIME’s 100 Most Influential People.
+In Spring 2017, he was a prestigious guest-speaker at the British Parliament’s House of Commons where he spoke about diversity and representation.
+That same year, he graced the cover of TIME’s 100 Most Influential People.